leren1/katacoda-scenarios/KTH_Salt/step1.md

 <img src="assets/minion_config.png"  />

-If you were an admin configuring Salt for a large network, instead of changing the Master IP for every minion installed, you would ideally make it so `salt` would resolve to the IP of the Master.
+If you were an admin configuring Salt for a large network, instead of changing the Master IP for every minion installed, you would ideally make it so the DNS would resolve `salt` to the IP of the Master.
 But since we are working locally and on one machine, it is simpler to change the minion setting instead.